HananAlharbi/Neighborhood-Map/README.md

        var map, infoWindow;
        ```
   * using function intiMap that initMap Google map based on predefined Riyadh position
-  * define alist of places in cairo
+  * define alist of places in Riyadh
   * using Knockout ViewModel
     * define this scope ``` var ctrl = this; ```
     * define how array using observable